 If the authorisations were requested through NDS-web, then they must also be endorsed in NDS-web with a “0” and state “authorisation cancellation”.

-Any authorisation issued is subject to a payment that varies according to the way in which the application is submitted and the need for an on-site product inspection (see Articles 33 and 36 respectively of the Royal Decree of 06.09.2017).
+Any authorisation issued is subject to a payment that varies according to the need for an on-site product inspection (see Articles 33 and 36 respectively of the Royal Decree of 06.09.2017).

 Type of application